 Individuals with narcissistic characteristics also tend to self enhance (e.g., protect or increase positive self-esteem; Leary, 2007).
 Researchers suggest that individuals with narcissistic traits tend to over report positive characteristics in line with egotistic values while underreporting psychopathology or other negative characteristics (Campbell et al., 2002).
-Thus, we attempted to determine the relationship between narcissism and faking.
-We observed narcissistic tendencies (NPQ) in a subset of participants as they related to faking.
-We hypothesized that individuals who displayed higher narcissistic qualities would have higher faking scores.
+Thus, we attempted to determine the relationship between narcissism and overclaiming.
+We observed narcissistic tendencies (NPQ) in a subset of participants as they related to overclaiming.
+We hypothesized that individuals who displayed higher narcissistic qualities would have higher overclaiming scores.

 Method